An improved bound on the number of point-surface incidences in three dimensions: Main Result

 In our case, we have that $|S\cap S^\prime\cap S^{\prime\prime}|\leq C$ for every three surfaces $S,S^\prime,S^{\prime\prime}$, and any $k$ points have at most $C$ surfaces passing through all of them.
 Thus we have the bounds

-Recall the discrete polynomial ham sandwich theorem: \begin{thm} Let $\pts$ be a collection of points in $\RR^d$, and let $D>0$.
+Recall the discrete polynomial partitioning theorem from \cite{Guth}: \begin{thm} Let $\pts$ be a collection of points in $\RR^d$, and let $D>0$.
 Then there exists a non-zero polynomial $P$ of degree at most $D$ such that each connected component of $\RR^d\backslash\BZ(P)$ contains at most $O(|\pts|/D^d)$ points of $\pts$. \end{thm} \begin{rem} Without loss of generality, we can assume that $P$ is squarefree.
-Indeed if $P$ is not squarefree then we can replace $P$ by its squarefree part, and the new polynomial still has all of the desired properties. \end{rem} See e.g.~\cite{Guth} for a proof. \begin{example} Consider the set of 24 points
+Indeed if $P$ is not squarefree then we can replace $P$ by its squarefree part, and the new polynomial still has all of the desired properties. \end{rem}